Buyer’s Guide: Paint Brushes

 Choosing colors for your next paint project can really occupy your time, as you pore over a spectrum of shade swatches.
 Yet to achieve smooth, complete, precise coverage, you’ll need to put a bit of thought into your brushes as well.

-While many DIYers opt for rollers on large surfaces like walls, a brush provides greater precision while using less paint, as well as more versatility, creating both smooth and textured finishes, depending on your technique.
-And, of course, you’ll rely on brushes for trim and other detail work, as well as for painting furniture.
+While many DIYers opt for rollers on large surfaces like walls, a brush provides greater precision while using less paint, and more versatility, as brushes are able to create both smooth and textured finishes, depending on your technique.
+And of course you’ll rely on brushes for trim and other detail work, as well as for painting furniture.

 Read on to learn about brush material, size, shape, and quality—and how they factored into compiling this list of the best paint brushes:

-- BEST FOR WALLS: Purdy XL Series Medium-Stiff Nylon/Polyester Paint Brush, 4-inch
+- BEST FOR WALLS: Purdy XL Series Medium-Stiff Nylon/Polyester Paint Brush

-- BEST FOR DETAIL WORK: Purdy XL Elite Stiff Chinex/Polyester Sash Paint Brush, 1½-inch
+- BEST FOR DETAIL WORK: Purdy XL Elite Stiff Chinex/Polyester Sash Paint Brush

 - BEST FOR PERFECT EDGES: Wooster 2-inch Shortcut Polyester Angle Sash Brush

-- BEST FOR FURNITURE: Bartsh Round Chalk Paint Brush
+- BEST FOR FURNITURE: Bartsh Chalk & Wax Paint Brush

-- BEST FOR OIL-BASED PAINT AND STAINS: Purdy Black Bristle Series Medium-Stiff Sash Paint Brush, 3-inch
+- BEST FOR OIL-BASED PAINT: Purdy Black Bristle Series Medium-Stiff Sash Paint Brush

 What Makes a Great Paint Brush?